There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Keep Their Leash/Harness/Treats Easily Accessible

-If your dog is running loose, the last thing you want to be dealing with is struggling to secure your pup once you find them.
+If your dog is running loose, the last thing you want to be dealing with is struggling to secure your dog once you find them.

 This is a great help for natural disasters, too, which we learned when we had an earthquake and almost had to evacuate in the middle of the night due to a tsunami warning!

 Post Your Lost Dog on Social Media and Contact Local Animal Control and Shelters

-are great resources for getting the word out and having extra eyes searching.
+If your dog runs away from home, post a heads up on your neighborhood social media groups.
+Facebook groups and Nextdoor.com are great resources for getting the word out and having extra eyes searching.
 Also call your local animal shelters and animal control to see if your dog has been located already.

 Have Clear, Recent Face and Full-Body Photos

 Sharing clear, recent face and full-body photos help show off unique markings and other features.
 This will help strangers to be able to identify your dog and reunite them with you!

 Set Up a Crate With An Article of Clothing and Water

-If you haven’t had luck finding your dog and it’s getting dark, set up a dog crate with an article of clothing you’ve recently worn.
+If you haven’t had luck finding your dog and it’s getting dark, set up a dog crate outside with an article of clothing you’ve recently worn.
 Include a bowl of water, but skip the food as you don’t want to attract wildlife.
 Leave a note on top of the crate to prevent anyone from taking the crate.

 Walk your fence line regularly to make sure there’s no gaps they can sneak out.
-Consider putting a sign to remind mowers or other personnel requiring backyard access to close/lock the gate, but ALWAYS double check when you know someone has been in the backyard.
+Consider putting a sign to remind mowing companies or other personnel requiring backyard access to close/lock the gate.
+ALWAYS double check when you know someone has been in the backyard.

 Always Keep a Collar With a Current Tag On Your Dog

-for adjustable collars on both Roxy and Rico and they work great!
+I use the CollarTag for adjustable collars on both Roxy and Rico and they work great!
 I love that it’s secure and won’t fall off, and it’s silent!
 No hearing tags clinking around at 3 in the morning is so nice, and they work on most collars.